bitovi/hatchify/packages/koa/README.md

 | dialect  | string | null      | One of the following: mysql, postgres, sqlite, db2, mariadb, mssql |
 | storage  | string | :memory:  | For sqlite dialect only, specifies the file storage location       |

-For a more complete references see the Sequelize documentation [for the instance constructor](https://sequelize.org/api/v6/class/src/sequelize.js~sequelize#instance-constructor-constructor)
+For more complete references see the Sequelize documentation [for the instance constructor](https://sequelize.org/api/v6/class/src/sequelize.js~sequelize#instance-constructor-constructor)

 # Additional Endpoints